YuriHFlowers/WorkFileTheano/README.md

 # AI-track

+Work file by Yuri Hernandez Flores

 ## Course Overview

 The course's main purpose is to _bridge the gap_ between curious and solution oriented _individuals_ and _companies_ in need of capable people.
 It is to provide the most fundamental knowledge to the students so that they can understand what AI is.
-Due to limited time, we will try to eliminate theoretic proofs and formal notations as far as possible, so that the students can get the full picture of AI easily.

 ![Timeline](assets/becode_pedagogy_timeline_ai.jpg)